Closures & Hours Changes

 Everyone has had a minor elbow injury.
 You may have bumped your "funny bone" at the back of your elbow, causing shooting numbness and pain.
-The funny-bone sensation can be intense, but it is not serious and will go away on its own.
+The funny-bone feeling can be intense, but it's not serious.
+It will go away on its own.
 Maybe your elbow has become sore after activity.
-Elbow injuries can be minor or serious and may include symptoms such as pain, swelling, numbness, tingling, weakness, or decreased range of motion.
+Elbow injuries can be minor or serious.
+They may include symptoms such as pain, swelling, numbness, tingling, weakness, or decreased range of motion.
 Home treatment often can help relieve minor aches and pains.

 Most elbow injuries in children occur during activities, such as sports or play, or are the result of accidental falls.
-The risk for injury is higher in contact sports such as wrestling, football, or soccer, or high-speed sports such as biking, in-line skating, skiing, hockey, snowboarding, or skateboarding.
-Elbows, forearms, wrists, hands, and fingers are the most affected body areas.
-Any injury in a child or teen that occurs near a joint may injure the growing end (growth plate) of long bones and needs to be evaluated.
+The risk for injury is higher in contact sports such as wrestling, football, and soccer.
+The risk is also higher in high-speed sports such as biking, in-line skating, skiing, hockey, snowboarding, and skateboarding.

-Older adults have a higher risk for injuries and fractures because they lose muscle mass and bone strength (osteoporosis) as they age.
+Older adults have a higher risk for injuries and fractures.
+That's because they lose muscle mass and bone strength (osteoporosis) as they age.
 They also have more problems with vision and balance, which increase their risk for accidental injury.

-An acute injury may be caused by a direct blow, penetrating injury, or fall or by twisting, jerking, jamming, or bending an elbow abnormally.
+An acute injury may be caused by a direct blow, penetrating injury, or fall.
+Or it can happen when you twist, jerk, jam, or bend an elbow in a way that isn't normal.
 Pain may be sudden and severe.
-Bruising and swelling may develop soon after the injury.
+Bruising and swelling may occur soon after the injury.
 Acute injuries include:

-Overuse injuries occur when too much stress is placed on a joint or other tissue, often by overdoing an activity or through repetition of an activity.
+Overuse injuries occur when too much stress is placed on a joint or other tissue.
+This can happen when you overdo an activity or repeat an activity over and over.
 Overuse injuries include:

 Elbow injuries such as bruises, burns, fractures, cuts, or punctures may be caused by abuse.
-Suspect possible abuse when an injury cannot be explained or does not match the explanation, repeated injuries occur, or the explanations for the cause of the injury change.
+Suspect possible abuse when an injury can't be explained or doesn't match the explanation, repeated injuries occur, or the explanations for the cause of the injury change.

-Treatment for an elbow injury may include first aid measures; application of a brace, splint, or cast; physical therapy; medicines; and in some cases, surgery.
+Treatment for an elbow injury may include first aid and a brace, splint, or cast.
+It also may include physical therapy and medicines.
+In some cases, surgery is needed.
 Treatment depends on: